Running in winter: our tips for getting the most out of the cold season

 Most of your focus should go to keeping your core warm.
 Invest in a good base layer or two (you’ll need to rotate them).
 Merino wool is one of the best fabrics to go for in this regard, because it naturally wicks moisture away from the body, keeps you warm when it’s cold and cool when it’s hot, and has anti-bacterial qualities that mean it won’t start to stink after a few runs.
 There are plenty of good synthetics that will do the trick, too, but these are far less environmentally friendly.

-On top of the base, include a nice outer shell to guard against the elements, add a hat or ear warmer, some gloves, and a decent quality pair of tights to the mix.
+On top of the base, include a nice outer shell running jacket to guard against the elements, add a hat or ear warmer, some gloves, and a decent quality pair of tights to the mix.
 A pair of light wool socks are smart as well, keeping your feet warm and dry.

-Chase the sun (if you can)
+Running in winter: chase the sun (if you can)

 At the moment, with many people working remotely from home, you might have a more flexible schedule.
 If that is the case, organise your runs for lunch time, when the sun is highest and warmest.
 Not only will it feel good, but it will help chase away any winter blues you might be experiencing due to the shorter days and lack of light.

-If you’re heading out pre-dawn or in the evening, don’t forget to light up in a different way, with a head lamp (check out our guide to the best head lamps you can buy) and reflective gear.
+If you’re heading out pre-dawn or in the evening, don’t forget to light up in a different way, with a head lamp (check out our guide to the best headlamps you can buy) and reflective gear.
 Seeing and being seen should be your twin goals at this time of year.

 Invest in a good, lightweight headlamp that has been designed with night runners specifically in mind, so the weight is well distributed, the beam options include flood and spot, and the angle of the lamp is adjustable.